sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

    >**Note:** Sign in with the ODL user credentials present in the **Environment page** in order to be able to edit the excel sheet.

 2. The .csv template provides you with the fields included with the user profile.
-This includes the required username, display name, and initial password.
-You can also complete optional fields, such as Department and Usage location, at this time.
-The following screenshot is an example of how you can complete the .csvfile:
+This includes the required username, display name, and initial password.The following screenshot is an example of how you can complete the .csvfile:

     ![Bulk import using csv file entry](./media/bulk121.png)